tkhq/docs/docs/passkeys/integration.md

 If you're wondering how to create independent, non-custodial wallets for your end-users, head to [Sub-Organizations](/getting-started/sub-organizations).
 In short: you'll be able to pass the registered passkeys as part of a "create sub-organization" activity, making your end-users the sole owners of any resource created within the sub-organization (including private keys).
 Your organization will only have read permissions.

-It's important to note that the initial activity to create a sub-organization has to be authorized by an API key or a user in your main Turnkey organization (otherwise anyone would be able to create sub-organizations in your organization!).
-Here's an example where the initial registration is done, and posted to a NexJS backend: [code link](https://github.com/tkhq/sdk/blob/a2bfbf3cbd6040902bbe4c247900ac560be42925/examples/with-federated-passkeys/src/pages/index.tsx#L88-L116).
-The NexJS backend inserts the attestation and signs the "create sub-organization" activity here: [code link](https://github.com/tkhq/sdk/blob/a2bfbf3cbd6040902bbe4c247900ac560be42925/examples/with-federated-passkeys/src/pages/api/subOrg.ts#L25-L82)
+It's important to note that the initial activity to create a sub-organization has to be authorized by an API key or a user in your main Turnkey organization.
+Otherwise anyone would be able to create sub-organizations in your organization!
+Here's an [example](https://github.com/tkhq/sdk/blob/a2bfbf3cbd6040902bbe4c247900ac560be42925/examples/with-federated-passkeys/src/pages/index.tsx#L88-L116) where the initial registration is done, and posted to a NextJS backend.
+The NextJS backend inserts the attestation and signs the "create sub-organization" activity [here](https://github.com/tkhq/sdk/blob/a2bfbf3cbd6040902bbe4c247900ac560be42925/examples/with-federated-passkeys/src/pages/api/subOrg.ts#L25-L82).

-## To Proxy or not to proxy signed requests
+## Proxying signed requests

 Turnkey has an open CORS policy for its public API.
 This means your frontend can choose to POST sign requests straight to `https://api.turnkey.com`.
 Your frontend can also choose to forward the requests via a backend server (which POSTs the signed request to Turnkey).